ateef-khan/website-old2/src/blog/interlude-intake-optimization.md

 - **Height of Intake Wheels.** Should be as high as possible to allow easy over-the-back delivery of cube to scale.
 - **Wheel Rotational Speed.** Slower speeds might lead to more controlled intake, but this parameter wasn't varied much.

 The study consisted of mounting the intake to the front of an AndyMark COTS chassis.
-The top of the intake wheels was about 6 inches from the groung.
-Full power was applied to the intake motors and the chassis was driven foward with wheels spinning at full power.
+The top of the intake wheels was about 6 inches from the ground.
+Full power was applied to the intake motors and the chassis was driven forward with wheels spinning at full power.
 Both chassis and cube (with cover) were placed on a well-worn carpet.
 Three feeding situations were used: face; vertex, and tilted (between face and edge).
 Scores are reported as the fraction of five intakes that completed face-on.

 | Trial | Back Width | Arm Length | Gap     | Orientation | Score | Wheels | Notes      |
 |-------|------------|------------|---------|-------------|-------|--------|------------|